Warp Films: History

-In 2005, Warp Films produced Rubber Johnny, an experimental short and 42-page book by director Chris Cunningham, featuring music by Warp Records artist Aphex Twin.

-2006 - 2012

-Warp Films break-out success came with Shane Meadows' This Is England in 2006, winning Best Film at the British Independent Films Awards, the Special Jury Prize at the Rome Film Festival and Best British Film at the BAFTAs.
-At the same ceremony, Warp Films received its third BAFTA as Paddy Considine's directorial debut Dog Altogether won the Best Short Film award.
-Three months after This Is England was released in cinemas, Warp's third feature film, Grow Your Own, was released.
+Warp Films initially produced and released short films by Chris Morris and Chris Cunningham, who had created music videos for Warp artists such as Aphex Twin.
+According to Beckett, Warp found that some music video directors they were working with, such as Cunningham, had similar personalities to the musicians, "pushing the boundaries" of their medium.
+Additionally, new technology was making it cheaper to create films.

+The first Warp Films release, Morris's My Wrongs 8245–8249 & 117, won the 2003 BAFTA for best short film.
+In 2004, Warp released its first feature film, Dead Man's Shoes, directed by Shane Meadows, which was nominated for a BAFTA.
+Meadows's next film, This Is England (2007), won the BAFTA for Best British Film.
+In 2022, The Independent described This Is England as Warp Films' "crowning glory to date: as visceral as any early Warp record, but with the bleeding humanity its best artists have found in their maturity".
+In 2009, The Independent wrote that Warp Films had "quickly become the UK's most consistent and challenging indie production company".
+In 2006, Warp launched Warp X to seek new talent in film, with funding by the UK Film Council and FilmFour.

 In 2004, Robin Gutch joined Mark Herbert and Producer Barry Ryan to set up Warp X, a low-budget digital 'studio' to develop and produce films with a focus on new talent and commercial potential.
 The first projects under the new label were Chris Waitt's A Complete History of My Sexual Failures and Olly Blackburn's Donkey Punch, which were both launched at the Sundance International Film Festival in 2007.
 These were followed by Mark Tonderai's Hush Paul King's Bunny & the Bull, and Xiaolu Guo's She, a Chinese.
 Another Warp X production was 2009 documentary All Tomorrow's Parties, covering the history of the All Tomorrow's Parties music festival.
 The film was created using footage generated by the fans and musicians attending the events themselves, on a multitude of formats including Super8, camcorder and mobile phone.
 In 2009, Warp films produced Exhibit A, a groundbreaking pseudo-documentary film.
 The film was awarded the title of 'Best UK Feature' at the Raindance Film Festival and was nominated for three British Independent Film Awards.